 Access to this website is also based on acceptance of our Terms of Use. |

 Chronic urinary tract infection (chronic UTI) is a largely unrecognised condition that affects many people, with the majority being women.
 Most will never receive an accurate diagnosis or appropriate treatment for their condition.
+In recent developments, the NHS website in the United Kingdom now acknowledges chronic UTI as a new category of UTI.
+You can read more here.

 Anyone can develop a chronic UTI and researchers say the biggest risk factor is having had a UTI.
 Between 25–35 percent of people treated for a normal, acute UTI fail that treatment and many go on to develop a complicated, embedded infection that is more difficult to diagnose and treat.